 Learning and teaching

 Graphic Design is a practice-based course.
-The studio, and a studio culture, is central to the ethos of the course.
+The studio and a studio culture are central to the ethos of the course.
 The emphasis is on building creative skills, cognitive processes and methodologies.
 The diversity of the student group brings benefits of cross-disciplinary and cross-cultural experience.

 The course objectives are met by structuring the learning progressively and by incorporating a wide variety of learning and teaching methods and experiences.
 Including: project-based learning, workshops, lectures, seminars, educational visits, group critiques and tutorials.